UDAY368/JavaWorld/Day_2_Java_Fund_Versions/Readme.md

 ### What is Java ?
 - Java is class based Statically typed platform independent/protable/ORA/WORA Object Oriented Programming language.
-- Java is developed at sun microsystem in USA in the year of 1991 with a 11 member team headed by James Hosling.
+- Java is developed at sun microsystem in USA in the year of 1991 with a 11 member team headed by James Gosling.
 - First trail version Java alpha, beta release at 1995
 - First official version of Java relaase at 1996 January
 - Oracle own the sun micro systems at the year of 2011

+### Why it is called Java ?
+- Intial development of Java people tried for different name like oka, green, c++++, c++--, and with the developer names all are getting failed
+- They getting demotivated, generally whenever they get demotivated they used to swip a cup of coffe that will refresh them
+- So, finally they decided that Give the coffee name they used to drink it is from Indonesia that plant called Java.
+- That was the reason the symbol for java also in the coffe cup.

 ### How C language is platform dependent ?
 - C programe (HLL) -> Compiler -> object file -> linker (obj + library file) -> executable file(.exe) (platform dependent)